C++ Include Directive

 import Character;

-Modules will will supersede #include directives eventually.
-However, things move slowly in the C++ world.
-As of 2022, few compilers fully support the new standard yet and, even once they do, #include will still be more common for many years to come.
+Things move slowly in the C++ world.
+As of 2024, few compilers fully support modules yet and, even once they do, #include will still be more common for many years to come.

 Was this lesson useful?